-Editorial focus: Interns are responsible for fact-checking, proofreading, research, and occasional writing for the print magazine.
+Editorial internship: Interns are responsible for fact-checking, proofreading, research, and occasional writing for the print magazine and website.
 Candidates should exhibit strong grammar and writing skills and have previous professional experience (preferably at a newspaper/magazine).
 A major in journalism or English is preferred.

-Digital focus: Interns will gain hands-on experience producing content for atlantamagazine.com and the magazine’s tablet edition.
-Responsibilities include uploading stories from the magazine, building email newsletters, and pitching and writing blog posts.
-Candidates should exhibit strong writing skills and a basic knowledge of HTML; courses in digital journalism a plus.
+Digital internship: Interns will gain hands-on experience producing content for atlantamagazine.com.
+Responsibilities include uploading stories from the magazine, building email newsletters, and pitching and writing stories for the website.
+Candidates should exhibit strong writing skills and a basic knowledge of HTML; experience in WordPress is strongly encouraged; courses in digital journalism a plus.

-Dining focus: The dining internship is an exceptional opportunity to explore the city’s culinary roots and report on local restaurants, events, and chefs.
-The intern will write and report stories for the magazine’s food blog and produce weekly dining and recipe newsletters.
+Dining internship: The dining internship is an exceptional opportunity to explore the city’s culinary roots and report on local restaurants, events, and chefs.
+The intern will write and report stories for dining section of the magazine’s website.
 The successful candidate will have prior publishing experience, strong writing and reporting skills, the ability to generate fresh story ideas, and of course, a passion for food!

 - Cover letter clearly indicating your desired area of focus and (optional) backup area of focus in the first sentence

 - Three published clips (editorial and news)